adjohnston85/Lamia/README.md

 When running this script on a single sample this script should be executed without submitting to SLURM.
 When run locally without submitting with the 'sbatch' command, the input parameters and details of the ensuing job submission are displayed to a user.
-At this point the user is prompted to confirm whether or not to continue with the submission, giveing an opportunity to cancel the submission process before it is engaged.
+At this point the user is prompted to confirm whether or not to continue with the submission, giving an opportunity to cancel the submission process before it is engaged.

 0_initilize_majel_submission.sh also allows users to specify a file with a list of samples to submit to SLURM and/or run through the Majel pipeline.
 Jobs are submitted based on the maximum number of concurrent jobs set by the user and the user prompt/confirmation function is disabled.